iamvasee/influencer_run/README.md

-# Simple Endless Runner Game
+# Influencer on the Run (v1) 29th April 2025

-A clean, minimalist endless runner game built with HTML5 Canvas and JavaScript.
+A bold, topical, and funny endless runner game inspired by internet culture.
+Built with HTML5 Canvas and JavaScript.

+## 🎮 Game Concept: Influencer on the Run

+### 🎥 Premise
+You play as a social media influencer who's live-streaming herself running half-naked through the city to rack up views and followers.
+The goal?
+Keep running, keep dodging creeps, and keep the audience entertained.
+The longer you survive, the more your view count and rewards grow.

 ## How to Play

 1. Open `index.html` in your web browser
-2. Press the Space bar to make the player jump
+2. Press the Space bar or ↑ to make the player jump (double jump supported)
-3. Avoid the red obstacles
+3. Avoid the green Mario-style pillar obstacles
+4. Collect emoji rewards for bonus points
-4. Try to achieve the highest score possible
+5. Try to achieve the highest view count possible
-5. The game speed increases as your score grows
+6. The game speed increases as your view count grows

 ## Features

-- Simple, clean graphics
+- Modern, glassmorphism UI and start/game over screens
+- Mario-style green pillar obstacles for clear visibility
+- Fun, collectible emoji rewards (fashion, city, party, and more)
+- Dynamic "LIVE" and view counter overlays
-- Increasing difficulty
+- Increasing difficulty and speed
-- Score tracking
-- Game over screen with restart option
+- Game over screen with view count and rewards summary
-- Smooth jumping mechanics
+- Smooth double-jump mechanics
+- Responsive design for desktop and mobile

 ## Controls

-- Space bar: Jump
+- Space bar or ↑: Jump (double jump supported)
-- Click "Play Again" button to restart after game over
+- Click "Start Game" or "Play Again" to begin/restart

 ## Technical Details

-The game is built using:
 - HTML5 Canvas for rendering
 - Vanilla JavaScript for game logic
-- CSS for styling
+- CSS for modern, responsive styling

-No external dependencies required.
+- No external dependencies required

+---

+**Enjoy racking up views and dodging chaos in Influencer on the Run!**